sebastianpoeplau/friboo-ext-zalando/template/resources/leiningen/new/friboo_ext_zalando/README.md

 ## Development

-You can use `make.sh` to start the a Docker container with PostgreSQL database:
+You can use docker-compose to start the a Docker container with PostgreSQL database:

 ```
-$ ./make.sh db
+$ docker-compose up
 ```

 Run  the application: